zephyrproject-rtos/zephyr/doc/kernel/nanokernel/nanokernel_interrupts.rst

 When an ISR completes its normal task and fiber execution resumes.

-Any number of ISRs can be utilized in a Zephyr project, subject to any hardware constraints imposed by the underlying platform hardware.
+Any number of ISRs can be utilized in a Zephyr project, subject to any hardware constraints imposed by the underlying hardware.
 Each ISR has the following properties:

 * The :abbr:`IRQ (Interrupt ReQuest)` signal that triggers the ISR.